sgumerrabbani/SOFE3980U-Lab4/README.md

       log(1-\hat{y}^{(i)}) & \text{if $y^{(i)}=0$}\\
     \end{cases}}`$

-Another metrics is confusion matrix which is summarized by the following figure.
+Another metrics is confusion matrix which is summarized by the following figure in which TP, FP, TN, and FN stand for True positive, False Positive, True Negative, and False Nagative; repectively.

 $`Accuracy=\frac{TP+TN}{TP+TN+FN+FP}`$